Internet protocol suite: Early research

 Initially referred to as the DOD Internet Architecture Model, the Internet protocol suite has its roots in research and development sponsored by the Defense Advanced Research Projects Agency (DARPA) in the late 1960s.
 After DARPA initiated the pioneering ARPANET in 1969, Steve Crocker established a "Networking Working Group" which developed a host-host protocol, the Network Control Program (NCP).
 In the early 1970s, DARPA started work on several other data transmission technologies, including mobile packet radio, packet satellite service, local area networks, and other data networks in the public and private domains.
 In 1972, Bob Kahn joined the DARPA Information Processing Technology Office, where he worked on both satellite packet networks and ground-based radio packet networks, and recognized the value of being able to communicate across both.
-In the spring of 1973, Vinton Cerf joined Kahn to work on open-architecture interconnection models with the goal of designing the next protocol generation for the ARPANET.
-They drew on the experience from the ARPANET research community and the International Networking Working Group, which Cerf chaired.
+In the spring of 1973, Vinton Cerf joined Kahn with the goal of designing the next protocol generation for the ARPANET to enable internetworking.
+They drew on the experience from the ARPANET research community, the International Network Working Group, which Cerf chaired, and researchers at Xerox PARC.

 By the summer of 1973, Kahn and Cerf had worked out a fundamental reformulation, in which the differences between local network protocols were hidden by using a common internetwork protocol, and, instead of the network being responsible for reliability, as in the existing ARPANET protocols, this function was delegated to the hosts.
-Cerf credits Hubert Zimmermann and Louis Pouzin, designer of the CYCLADES network, with important influences on this design.
-The new protocol was implemented as the Transmission Control Program in 1974.
+Cerf credits Louis Pouzin and Hubert Zimmermann, designers of the CYCLADES network, with important influences on this design.
+The new protocol was implemented as the Transmission Control Program in 1974 by Cerf, Yogen Dalal and Carl Sunshine.